3. Weakly Supervised Metric Learning¶

 array([1, -1])

 3.2.2.1.
-Prediction threshold¶
+Prediction threshold

 Predicting whether a new pair represents similar or dissimilar samples requires to set a threshold on the learned distance, so that points closer (in the learned space) than this threshold are predicted as similar, and points further away are predicted as dissimilar.
 Several methods are possible for this thresholding.

-method of any metric learner that learns on pairs of points for more information).
+Calibration at fit time: The threshold is set with calibrate_threshold (see below) on the training set.
+You can specify the calibration parameters directly in the fit method with the threshold_params parameter (see the documentation of the fit method of any metric learner that learns on pairs of points for more information).
 Note that calibrating on the training set may cause some overfitting.
-If you want to avoid that, calibrate the threshold after fitting, on a validation set.>>> mmc.fit(pairs, y) # will fit the threshold automatically after fitting
+If you want to avoid that, calibrate the threshold after fitting, on a validation set.

-will calibrate the threshold to achieve a particular score on a validation set, the score being among the classical scores for classification (accuracy, f1 score…).>>> mmc.calibrate_threshold(pairs, y)
+Calibration on validation set: calling calibrate_threshold will calibrate the threshold to achieve a particular score on a validation set, the score being among the classical scores for classification (accuracy, f1 score…).

-will set the threshold to a particular value.>>> mmc.set_threshold(0.4)
+Manual threshold: calling set_threshold will set the threshold to a particular value.

-See also: sklearn.calibration
+See also: sklearn.calibration.

 3.2.3.
-Scoring¶
+Scoring

 >>> mmc.decision_function([[[0.6, 1.6], [1.15, 2.75]],